JENNINGS LAB

 Current Position:

-Faculty Affiliate, Center for Translational Medicine, University of Montana
+Faculty Affiliate, Center for Biofilm Engineering

 Courses Taught:

-Postdoctoral Fellow in Microbiology, University of Washington
+Postdoctoral Fellow, Microbiology, University of Washington

 Research